 St. Paul’s Cathedral & Cathedral Museum

-St. Paul’s cathedral, also known as the Metropolitan cathedral of St. Paul, of the Mdina cathedral, is a Roman cathedral which was founded in the 12th century.
+St. Paul’s cathedral, also known as the Metropolitan cathedral of St. Paul, of the Mdina cathedral, is a Roman cathedral that was founded in the 12th century.
 Prior to the construction of the cathedral, it is possible that a mosque was built by the Arabs, which had replaced the first cathedral which was dedicated to the Blessed Virgin Mary and was destroyed during the attack from the Arabs in 870 AD.
 It stands where it is said the Roman governor Publius met St. Paul.

 In 1091, once Christianity was re-established on the Maltese Islands, the cathedral was built and dedicated to St. Paul.
 It was built in Gothic and Romanesque style and was modified and enlarged several times after.
 In 1693, Mdina suffered greatly from an earthquake in Sicily, with the cathedral of St. Paul being partially destroyed and was then rebuilt by Lorenzo Gafa between 1697 – 1703, in Baroque style and is considered to be Gafa’s masterpiece.
-In the 1720s several medieval houses where demolished to create the square that is present today, the Bishop’s Palace and the Seminary, which is now the Cathedral Museum.
-The cathedral suffered damage during an earthquake in 1856, however this has not stopped the cathedral being one of the top attractions for tourists to visit when in Mdina.
+In the 1720s several medieval houses were demolished to create the square that is present today, the Bishop’s Palace and the Seminary, which is now the Cathedral Museum.
+The cathedral suffered damage during an earthquake in 1856, however, this has not stopped the cathedral from being one of the top attractions for tourists to visit when in Mdina.

 National Museum of Natural History & Vilhena Palace

 Vilhena Palace, also known as the Magisterial Palace and Palazzo Pretorio was built between 1726 – 1728.
 Its style is French Baroque, and it was named after Grandmaster Antonio Manoel de Vilhena, who commissioned its construction.
 The designs were of French architect Charles Francois de Mondion.
-In the 19th and 20th century, the palace was used as a hospital and became known as the Connaught Hospital.
+In the 19th and 20th centuries, the palace was used as a hospital and became known as the Connaught Hospital.
 After 1973, it has been open to the public and today you can find the National Museum of Natural History.

 Palazzo Falson historic house museum